The Ultimate Guide to Icelandic Liquor and Spirits

 Fjallagrasa Icelandic Schnapps contains real Icelandic moss.

 Have you ever thought, "Do you know what this drink could use?
-A large clump of moss floating in it."
-Well, you're not going to believe this.
+A large clump of moss floating in it"?
+If so, you’re in for a treat.

-Fjallagrasa Icelandic Schnapps is a unique spirit made from moss that is hand-picked on the mountains in Iceland.
-It is made by steeping the ground moss in alcohol and then distilling it to create a potent liquor.
+Fjallagrasa Icelandic Schnapps is a unique spirit made from hand-picked Icelandic mountain moss.
+It is made by steeping the ground moss in alcohol and then distilling to create a potent liquor.

 Fjallagrasa Icelandic Schnapps draws its name from the Icelandic moss it's made from.
-Icelandic moss has been used for centuries for various purposes, ranging from traditional medicine to culinary applications.
-In terms of medicinal use, Icelandic moss has been traditionally employed to soothe respiratory conditions, including coughs and sore throats.
+Icelandic moss has traditionally been used for various purposes.
+As a medicine, it was used to relieve respiratory conditions such as coughs and sore throats.
+In food, it was most commonly used to make porridge.

 Keflavik Airport Duty-Free

-If you're arriving at Keflavik Airport and plan on doing some drinking in Iceland, grabbing some bottles from the Duty-Free store is a great idea as the prices are lower.
-This is also a great place to take home a liquid souvenir when leaving the country if you've developed a taste for Icelandic liquor during your stay.
+If you arrive at Keflavik Airport and plan to drink in Iceland, grabbing some bottles from the duty-free store is an excellent idea, as the prices are lower.
+If you've developed a taste for Icelandic liquor during your stay, this is also a great place to take home a liquid Icelandic souvenir.

 Vinbudin Alcohol Store